Software-Lifecycle-Consultants/slc-open-hms/README.md

 - Special thanks to all the contributors and beta testers who helped shape this project.

 ## Contact
-For any inquiries or feedback, please contact us at hello@softwareconsultant.info
+For any inquiries or feedback, please contact us at hello@softwareconsultant.org
 Your feedback and contributions are welcome!